Weekly News We care About Wrap Up – 4.28.06

 Raph may want to think about updating his pic on his website.

 The other day I was listening to the Penny Arcade podcast, specifically The Zone of Breakfast.
 First off, a quick shameless fanboy plug: although our glorious cult leader (may he always provide for us Kool-Aid), Jay, dislikes these guys, I’ve always been a huge PA fan.
 In particular, I enjoy their new podcasts because I get to listen to a lot of video game news I ordinarily would not.
 Rather than do research and reading, I can just listen to the voices from the computer, which is more comfortable to me, because I am illiterate and hear voices in my head.
-Anyhow, they were discussing a comment that Raph Koster, a designer for both Ultima Online and Star Wars Galaxies made at a E3 several years ago. → The only thing we have to read is read itself.
+Anyhow, they were discussing a comment that Raph Koster, a designer for both Ultima Online and Star Wars Galaxies made at a E3 several years ago. → How many games must a gamer play before you call him a gamer?

 Review – Kingdom Hearts 2